- What is lung cancer?

 Your lungs are 2 sponge-like organs found in your chest.
 Your right lung is divided into 3 sections, called lobes.
 Your left lung has 2 lobes.
 The left lung is smaller because the heart takes up more room on that side of the body.

 When you breathe in, air enters through your mouth or nose and goes into your lungs through the trachea (windpipe).
-The trachea divides into tubes called the bronchi (singular, bronchus), which enter the lungs and divide into smaller branches called bronchioles.
+The trachea divides into tubes called the bronchi (singular, bronchus), which enter the lungs and divide into smaller bronchi.
+These divide to form smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli.

 Many tiny blood vessels run through the alveoli.
 They absorb oxygen from the inhaled air into your bloodstream and pass carbon dioxide from the body into the alveoli.
 This is expelled from the body when you exhale.
 Taking in oxygen and getting rid of carbon dioxide are your lungs’ main functions.